aerkiaga/aerkiaga.github.io/README.md

 **Aritz Erkiaga**: _programmer at heart, medical student by choice.
 Absolutely not a Web developer though..._

-Please make yourself at home; I only have [this draft GSoC application](docs/gsoc2022.pdf) to offer.
+Please make yourself at home; I only have [this GSoC application](docs/gsoc2022.pdf) to offer.

 I enjoy using [Avogadro](https://two.avogadro.cc/).
 Now, I've come to realize that this year, Google will allow _everyone_ to participate in Summer of Code...